Adversarial Examples for Models of Code: Evaluation

 \subsubsection{Downstream Models}

-We evaluate our \method{} attack using three popular architectures as downstream models.
+We evaluated our \method{} attack using three popular architectures as downstream models.
 We obtained the trained models from their original authors, who trained the models themselves.

 \para{\sname{code2vec}} was introduced by \citet{alon2019code2vec} as a model that predicts a label for a code snippet.
 The main idea is to decompose the code snippet into AST paths, and represent the entire snippet as a set of its paths.
-The model was demonstrated by large scale training to predict a method name conditioned on the method body.
+Using large scale training, the model was demonstrated to predict a method name conditioned on the method body.
 The goal of the attack is to thus change the predicted method name by perturbing the method body.
-This model takes Java methods as its inputs, and it represents variable names using a vocabulary of learned embeddings.
+This model takes Java methods as its inputs, and represents variable names using a vocabulary of learned embeddings.

 \para{Gated Graph Neural Networks (\sname{GGNN}s)} were introduced by \citet{li2015gated} as an extension to Graph Neural Networks (GNNs) \cite{scarselli2008graph}.
-The main idea is to represent the problem as a graph, and to aggregate the incoming messages to each vertex with the current state of the vertex using a GRU \cite{cho2014learning} cell. \sname{GGNN}s were later adopted to source code tasks by \citet{allamanis2018learning}, who applied them to the \sname{VarMisuse} task of predicting the correct variable in a given blank slot among all variables in scope.
+Their aim is to represent the problem as a graph, and to aggregate the incoming messages to each vertex with the current state of the vertex using a GRU \cite{cho2014learning} cell. \sname{GGNN}s were later adapted to source code tasks by \citet{allamanis2018learning}, who applied them to the \sname{VarMisuse} task of predicting the correct variable in a given blank slot among all variables in a certain scope.

 \para{\sname{GNN-FiLM}} is a GNN architecture that was recently introduced by \citet{brockschmidt2019gnn}.
-It differs from prior GNN models in its message passing functions which compute the ``neural message'' based on both the source and target of each graph edge, rather than the source only as previous architectures. \sname{GNN-FiLM} was shown to perform well for both the \sname{VarMisuse} task as well as other graph-based tasks such as protein-protein interaction and quantum chemistry molecule property prediction.
-The goal of the attack here and in \sname{GGNN}s is to make the model predict the incorrect variable name, by changing an unrelated variable name which is neither the correct variable nor the adversarial variable.
+It differs from prior GNN models in its message passing functions, which compute the ``neural message'' based on both the source and target of each graph edge, rather than just the source as done in previous architectures. \sname{GNN-FiLM} was shown to perform well for both the \sname{VarMisuse} task as well as other graph-based tasks such as protein-protein interaction and quantum chemistry molecule property prediction.
+The goal of the attack here and in \sname{GGNN}s is to make the model predict the incorrect output variable name; this is done by changing an unrelated input variable name, which is neither the correct variable nor the adversarial variable.